mdobaid311/Tutorials/Readme.md

 - Object.getPrototypeOf - we can use built in javascript Object.getPrototypeOf method to get prototype of key and value pairs
 - Object.is - we can use built in javascript Object.is method to check if key and value pairs are same

-## Classes

-- Class - we can use built in javascript class to create a class
-- Constructor - we can use built in javascript constructor to create a constructor
-- Inheritance - we can use built in javascript inheritance to create a inheritance
-- Static - we can use built in javascript static to create a static method
-- Getters - we can use built in javascript getters to create a getters
-- Setters - we can use built in javascript setters to create a setters
-- Super - we can use built in javascript super to create a super
-- Extends - we can use built in javascript extends to extend a class
-- Mixins - we can use built in javascript mixins to create a mixins

 ## Others